jcolag/entropy-arbitrage/2026-03-15-piece-work.md

 ## Much More

 As I said, I can only try to start this conversation.
-And you can probably bet that I have laundered ideas from much smarter people such as [bell hooks](https://en.wikipedia.org/wiki/Bell_hooks)---whose work you absolutely should read if this sort of thing interests you---though I couldn't tell you how much I digested from formal discussions, what I heard, and ideas that have happened to work for me.
+And you can probably bet that I have laundered ideas from much smarter people such as {% wiki Bell_hooks|bell hooks|en %}---whose work you absolutely should read if this sort of thing interests you---though I couldn't tell you how much I digested from formal discussions, what I heard, and ideas that have happened to work for me.

 Therefore, I'll stop the post here, before it gets too late, and (as I mentioned before) invite everybody to take this further.
 You can leave comments, issue pull requests, or extract text to build your own models.
 And I hope, at some point, we can have "adulthood," instead of a separate Adulthood for Men™.